ashtam55/mqtt-neopixel/README.md

-# mqtt-neopixel
+# Light Hub (Lighte-hi-Lighte)
-This is a simple code for operating Neopixel/Addressable LEDs using Mqtt and IDE used is PlatformIO.
+This branch is for operating Neopixel/Addressable LEDs using web based server.